-(CNN) -- Here's a look at the life of Japanese Prime Minister Shinzo Abe.
+Here’s a look at the life of former Japanese Prime Minister Shinzo Abe.

-Father: Shintaro Abe, former Secretary General of the LDP
+Father: Shintaro Abe, former Secretary General of the Liberal Democratic Party (LDP)

-Other Facts He was Japan's first prime minister born after WWII.
+He was Japan’s first prime minister born after World War II.

-1964-1972 - His great uncle, Eisuke Sato, is prime minister.
-Sato is also a Nobel Peace Prize recipient.
+Abe’s great uncle, Eisuke Sato, was prime minister from 1964 to 1972.
+Sato was also a Nobel Peace Prize recipient.

 1993 - Abe is elected to Japan’s House of Representatives.

-1999 - Becomes director of the Committee on Health and Welfare and also director of the Liberal Democratic Party's (LDP) Social Affairs Division.
+1999 - Becomes director of the Committee on Health and Welfare and also director of the LDP’s Social Affairs Division.

 2005-2006 - Chief cabinet secretary of the LDP.